RarelyCharlie/rarelycharlie.github.io/_draft/gtsummary.md

 It should be clear by now: you can’t build a community on your own.
 One of the great joys of creating more leaders—finding, vetting, and developing them—will be watching some of them far exceed your expectations.

 **Supercharge your leaders** Figure out what support is needed by your community leaders, and when.
 Map out the first steps that leaders take after raising their hands to accept a leadership role, how they are vetted, welcomed, onboarded and acknowledged, what key activities their work involves, and what support they receive.

+Supercharge valuable activities
+{:.boxl}

 Your support should supercharge valuable activities and minimize or eliminate the others.
 The art of supporting volunteers lies in balancing structure and freedom.
 With structure new leaders gain confidence, with freedom they embrace ownership.

 **Celebrate together** Use celebrations to revitalize the community by asking everyone tuning in to pause and focus, to mobilize around where to head next, to give everyone's tanks a much-needed refill, and to reflect on all that's been accomplished together.

-A supportive, collaborative, and resilient group of human beings {:.boxl}

 Select a format for each celebration relevant to both your community’s identity and its purpose.
 The right format is crucial to getting your people to come together, and to fulfilling the intention of your celebration.
 Your celebrations should have direction and structure, and incorporate your community's identifying badges, rituals and language.